Offshoots of Operation Car Wash: Operation Jabuti

 On 23 February 2018, Rio de Janeiro's Federal Police and the Federal Public Ministry arrested Orlando Diniz, president of the Rio de Janeiro State Trade Federation (National Confederation of Trade in Goods, Services and Tourism; Fecomercio-RJ).
 He was arrested on suspicion of money laundering, corruption and membership in a criminal organization.
 Among the irregularities investigated was the hiring of phantom employees by Sesc and Senac, who received salaries from the firms.
 The exact number of phantom employees was not yet known, and at least one of them was formally linked to the Sesc/Senac payroll until 2017.
-According to the investigation, the phantom hires were made at the request of Sérgio Cabral and helped the former governor to increase the kickback that was regularly distributed to his closest operators and his relatives, in a scheme that moved more than R$7.5 million ($ million).
+According to the investigation, the phantom hires were made at the request of Sérgio Cabral Filho and helped the former governor to increase the kickback that was regularly distributed to his closest operators and his relatives, in a scheme that moved more than R$7.5 million ($ million).
 The president of Fecomercio-RJ also spent R$180 million ($ million) over four years with law firms on contracts that circumvented the technical and transparency standards of the agencies under his responsibility.
 The suspicion is that he used public money to defend himself and remain in control of these firms.